Jelemy/RPG_BASE/README.md

 This project is the "base" of a retro RPG, made using C++ and SDL2.

-In it users can move around an animated character from a top-down perspective and try out a Dragon-Quest-Inspired turn based battle system.
+In it, users can move around an animated character from a top-down perspective and try out a Dragon-Quest-Inspired turn based battle system.
 However, there is no narrative as this project was meant to be a base that can be built upon to create a more traditional RPG experience.

 ![Game Screenshot](assets/game_screenshot1.png)